This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Avebury Manor has just reopened following a major transformation for a new BBC series entitled The Manor Reborn.

-In 2012, Avebury Manor opened its doors again following a transformation in collaboration with the BBC.
+Avebury Manor recently opened its doors again following a transformation in collaboration with the BBC.

-If you enjoyed the recent series of The Manor Reborn, you can buy the book to accompany the series at our online bookshop or in our shop at Avebury.
+If you enjoyed the recent series of The Manor Reborn, you can buy the book to accompany the series at our online bookshp or in our shop at Avebury.